 The proposed project offshore lies in open coastal waters off of Santa Monica Bay and the Southern California Bight.
-The Dockweiler State Beach landing site is located in Santa Monica Bay, a coastal embayment between Point Dume and the Palos Verdes peninsula, located in one of the most densely populated areas on the California coast.
+The Dockweiler State Beach landing site is located in Santa Monica Bay, a coastal embayment between Point Dume and the Palos Verdes peninsula, located in one of the most densely populated areas on the west coast.
 Water quality conditions within the bay are affected by general oceanographic conditions as well as point and non-point sources of pollutants, including wet and dry weather flows through storm drains and urban runoff, and municipal and industrial wastewater discharges, the latter representing the largest source of pollutants to the bay.
 The Hyperion Treatment Plant alone discharges an average of 352 million gallons per day of treated sewage.
 Other point sources are the Joint Water Pollution Control Plant with outfalls off the Palos Verdes peninsula, the Chevron Refinery in El Segundo, the El Segundo and Scattergood Generating Stations, and the Redondo Beach L.L.C.
 Generating Station.
-According to the EIR, pollutants of concern for the Santa Monica Bay include pesticides (specifically DDT and chlorane), PCBs, PAHs, TBT, metals, pathogenic bacteria and viruses, total suspended solids, nutrients, trash and debris, chlorine, biological oxygen demand, and oil and grease.
-Dockweiler State Beach and Santa Monica Nearshore and Offshore are considered impaired water bodies under Section 303(d) of the Clean Water Act.
+According to the EIR, pollutants of concern for the Santa Monica Bay include pesticides (specifically DDT and chlordane), PCBs, PAHs, TBT, metals, pathogenic bacteria and viruses, total suspended solids, nutrients, trash and debris, chlorine, oxygen demands, and oil and grease.
+Dockweiler State Beach and Santa Monica Nearshore and Offshore are considered impaired water bodies under the Clean Water Act Section 303(d).

-The principal potential impacts on marine water quality due to the proposed project are: (1) impacts to filter-feeding benthic organisms due to increased turbidity during cable installation (including grapnel, burial, re-burial, repair, and water-jetting operations) and the suspension and resettling of contaminated sediments within Santa Monica Bay; (2) the release of fuel, hazardous material, sewage or bilge/ballast water from project vessels; and (3) increased erosion, sedimentation, and other potential water quality impacts related to terrestrial construction activities.
+The principal potential impacts on marine water quality due to the proposed project are: (1) impacts to filter-feeding benthic organisms due to increased turbidity during cable installation (including grapnel, burial, re-burial, repair, and water-jetting operations) and the suspension and resettling of contaminated sediments within Santa Monica Bay; (2) impacts on benthic habitat and water quality due to potential release of the drilling fluid bentonite if a "frac-out" occurs during horizontal directional drilling operations; (3) the release of fuel, hazardous material, sewage or bilge/ballast water from project vessels; and (4) increased erosion, sedimentation, and other potential water quality impacts related to terrestrial construction activities.